diegomarquez/game-builder/README.md

 ###### Current TODO List:

 - Write some example code.
 Should have examples for each individual aspect of the framework
-  - Game Object Hierarchy
+    * Game Object Hierarchy
-    - Basic
+        + Basic ( Done )
-    - Nesting
+        + Nesting
             - Containers
             - Layers
-  - Components
+    * Components
-    - Misc Logic
+        + Misc Logic
-    - Collision
+        + Collision
-    - Rendering
+        + Rendering
-  - Input
+    * Input
-  - Sound
+    * Sound
-  - Timers
+    * Timers
-  - State Machine
+    * State Machine
-  - Delegates
+    * Delegates
-    - Overview on all the callbacks available to game_object
+        + Overview on all the callbacks available to game_object
-    - Overview on all the callbacks available to canvas_wrapper
+        + Overview on all the callbacks available to canvas_wrapper
-    - Overview on all the callbacks available to component
+        + Overview on all the callbacks available to component
-  - Canvas Wrapper
+    * Canvas Wrapper
-    - Pause & Resume
+        + Pause & Resume
-    - Extensions
+        + Extensions
-  - Different ways to send in arguments to a game_object
+    * Different ways to send in arguments to a game_object
-    - Configuration Type
+        + Configuration Type
-    - Through assembler.get
+        + Through assembler.get
-    - Through game_object.start
+        + Through game_object.start
-  - Text
+    * Text

 - Write a README.md for each example

 -----------------------------------

 #### Status: Not usable.
+Working on example code.

 * Right now you could use this to do something, if you could take a look inside my mind that is.
-* No documentation and no examples means it is still useless.
+* Examples are in the making.

 -----------------------------------